anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 # Describe your proposed solution

 Regarding the listing Scalability issue above, we team specifically design **a zkRollup-style Layer2**, based on native ZK-capability on Mina.
-It is named as **zkCell Network**.
+It is named as **Kiri Protocol**.

-Firstly, zkCell is an layer2 based on **Account model**.
-Acting as an sub-ledger of Mina main ledger, zkCell migrate numbers of tx from mainnet into Layer2, but keep as safe as that on mainnet.
-Besides, zkCell internally batches numbers of L2 txs into one L1 tx on mainnet to make them finalized, which leads to much lower-cost of each L2 tx.&#x20;
+Firstly, Kiri is an layer2 based on **Account model**.
+Acting as an sub-ledger of Mina main ledger, Kiri migrate numbers of tx from mainnet into Layer2, but keep as safe as that on mainnet.
+Besides, Kiri internally batches numbers of L2 txs into one L1 tx on mainnet to make them finalized, which leads to much lower-cost of each L2 tx.&#x20;

-zkCell supports **both MINA token and Custom Token**, and provides smooth journeys on deposit/transfer/withdrawal scenarios as well as **Escape Mechanism** for user to securely withdraw layer2 assets back to Layer1 when meeting urgency.<br>
+Kiri supports **both MINA token and Custom Token**, and provides smooth journeys on deposit/transfer/withdrawal scenarios as well as **Escape Mechanism** for user to securely withdraw layer2 assets back to Layer1 when meeting urgency.<br>